telerik/winforms-docs/panels-and-labels/collapsiblepanel/overview.md

 ---
 title: Overview
-page_title: CollapsiblePanel | UI for WinForms Documentation
+page_title: Overview | RadCollapsiblePanel
-description: CollapsiblePanel
+description: RadCollapsiblePanel is an expandable panel which can host controls in its content area.
 slug: winforms/panels-and-labels/collapsiblepanel
 tags: collapsiblepanel
 published: True